Back in 1980 (ish) When I was about 20 years old, whole foods were both in fashion and at the same time thought of as

 Whole food and health food shops popped up all over the place.

 Alternative restaurants were also putting in an appearance, usually wholefood and vegetarian, selling delicious food that many people had never tried before.
 Not surprisingly, many people including myself often confused vegetarian food with whole food because the two were often linked.

 Which brings me to a story of a young man at that time who I met in passing.
 Actually it was he who was passing.
 He was from Saskatoon in Canada (which has no relevance whatsoever) on his way around the world back packing and trying to find his inner something or other.
 Somewhere along the way of his life he had learned to be vegetarian and we were sitting eating in one of these restaurants and I asked him a question.
 "Why does whole food have to be vegetarian?" ( because at the time no omnivorous restaurants prepared wholefoods) "Why" I asked him "can't it be possible to have a wholefood meal with beef in it?"
 His answer was that no-one could possibly eat a whole cow.
 I didn't know how to answer this.
 Although now being (a lot) older I would immediately reply with something like "Well I couldn't eat a whole melon either" or "How could you possibly eat a whole stem of corn, husk and straw included?" or "Could you eat a nut with its shell? or a whole pumpkin?"

-So besides all this whether you are vegan, vegetarian, omnivore or om-nom-nom-nivore it seems to make sense that it is best to eat our food as it is meant to be, with nothing taken and nothing added.
+So besides all this whether you are vegan, vegetarian, omnivore or om-nom-nom-nivore it seems to make sense that it is best to eat our food as it is meant to be, with nothing taken away and nothing added.
 This is whole food and this is real food.